-The program includes engagement with the participant prior to release from incarceration and includes comprehensive workforce development training and continued job development skills after release.
+WaitUp! provides a program that includes engagement with the participant to include comprehensive workforce development training and continued job development skills.
 Job search and placement assistance within the hospitality industry is based on the needs identified in each participant’s initial assessment.
 The program builds in flexibility to accommodate individualized plans to address individual needs.

-This continuum of structured services will help in transitioning returning citizens while establishing career pathways and preparing them to become responsible citizens in their communities.
-By uniting skill and opportunity, returning citizens are given a fresh start and a chance for a better quality of life as law-abiding and productive citizens re-entering society.
+This continuum of structured services offered by WaitUp! will help in transitioning these marginalized groups while establishing career pathways and preparing them to become responsible citizens in their communities.
+By uniting skill and opportunity, individuals are given a fresh start and a chance for a better quality of life.

 The program will include the following components: